Gregory Loewen: Ideas

-Loewen's work on religion runs from general discussions of the relationships between science and religion, reason and faith (2008 and 2012), to scholarly investigations into the hermeneutic dimensions of religious experience, and studies of William James, Heidegger, Weber and Durkheim (2009).
-His popular books have a distinctively Durkheimian tone.
 In What is God?
-Loewen asserts that it is the combination of human aspiration to be more than our mortality allows, along with the anxiety regarding that very same mortality that provides the subjective inclination for the religious life.
-The cultural necessity for religion is grounded in the need for human community.
-In On the Afterlife, he presents a new comparative and historical model of beliefs in the purposes and meanings of life after death which calls into operation his anthropological training.
-He suggests that all known societies are categorized by one of five patterns, either thinking that the soul returns unevaluated to the world, it returns evaluated, it is evaluated and does not return, or it remains unevaluated and does not return.
-The conception of nothingness is a peculiarly modern understanding, but Loewen argues that it does not hamper our ethical efforts while we are alive to imagine that mortality comes to an abrupt and final halt.
-He concludes that each of these five models are aiming to remind us of the same human condition, one that he sees historically as presenting each of us both a gift and a task.
-His notion of 'phenomemnemonics', the study of objects by which we use to remember other experiences, also has particular relevance to the links between biography and religious traditions.
+Loewen asserts that a combination of human aspiration and anxiety regarding mortality that provides an inclination for religion and that the cultural necessity for religion is grounded in the need for human community.
+In On the Afterlife, Loewen suggests that all known societies are categorized by one of five patterns, either thinking that the soul returns unevaluated to the world, it returns evaluated, it is evaluated and does not return, or it remains unevaluated and does not return.
+Loewen argues that the concept of "nothingness" does not hamper ethical efforts to imagine that mortality comes to an abrupt and final halt.
+His notion of 'phenomemnemonics', the study of objects by which we use to remember other experiences, also links biography and religious traditions.